nuxeo/nuxeo-mqueues/nuxeo-mqueues-contribs/README.md

 The work pool metrics are still available and reflect the total number of scheduled, running, completed or canceled works.
 Note that at the moment the number of running works is just an estimation and don't reflect the exact number of concurrent running worker.

+## Audit writer

+The default audit writer has some drawback because it works as a post commit listener, it generates too much overhead.

+The implementation with computation is a simple synchronous listener that collect events and save log entries as JSON into a stream.

+A simple computation is processing the stream and performs the batching to submit log entries to the audit backend.

+This improves the performance by not having to reconnect bundle event using new session and threads, but it also brings reliability because events are persisted first into a MQueue.
+So even if the audit backend is not reachable the application is not affected and we don't loose any log.

+See the `test-audit-contrib.xml` file to activate this implementation.

 ## Building